RobertAKARobin/nerdytest/README.md

 3. Prints expected vs actual values.

-4. Every thing runs in normal JavaScript order.
+4. Everything runs in normal JavaScript order.
 No `.before`/`.after` hooks or needing to worry about asynchronicity.

 5. Small with zero dependencies.